Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/sleighwell/_index.md

 {{% section-centered heading="Credits" anchor="credits" %}}

-The fonts used are **??** (headings, fancy text) and **Roboto** (body text, readable, multiple variations).
+The fonts used are **Grace** (headings, fancy text) and **Roboto** (body text, readable, multiple variations).
 Both freely available online.
 Parts of the illustrations were generated with AI; everything else is mine.

 Obviously, this game started a few months before Christmas.
 I'd already created a Halloween game which we played with the family that same night.
 It was quite a success, so my mind raced to invent another simple game (for a large group of players) for Christmas.

 After a week of half-baked not-so-great ideas, this one came along.
 I instantly tested it against myself (with a paper prototype) and confirmed it had potential.
 A few days later, Sleighwell existed.

 A simple game that simulates Santa's job quite well, while being _cooperative_ (always great for families or large groups) and having surprising _depth_.
+The teach is one minute.
+Turns are five seconds.
+Ideal for a family game!

 For more information, as always, read my [detailed developer diary on Pandaqi Blog](https://pandaqi.com/blog/boardgames/sleighwell).